 A narrative statement explaining how the proposed change is in accordance with the goals and policies of the comprehensive plan or what condition exists in which the comprehensive plan is no longer relevant.

 A legal description of the subject property prepared by a licensed surveyor.
-The Department may, after discussion with the County GIS Department, accept an alternate legal description if it is adequate to ensure accurate boundaries on the official zoning map of the county.
+The Department may, after discussion with the County Mapping Department, accept an alternate legal description if it is adequate to ensure accurate boundaries on the official zoning map of the county.

 A vicinity map sufficient to show the impact of the proposal commensurate with the scale of the project.